kaplanh/Movie-App-Tailwindcss-Firebase/README.md

 - ReactJS

-### At the end of the project, students will be able to;
+### At the end of the project, developers will be able to;

-- improve coding skills within HTML & CSS & JS & ReactJS.
+- improve coding skills within HTML & CSS & JS & ReactJS Tailwindcss and Firebase.

 - use git commands (push, pull, commit, add etc.) and Github as Version Control System.